 Because muscles crossing the injured joint may also have been injured or may have responded to protect the joint, it is important to recommend self-care to aid in healing.
-For strained muscles, refer to the chapter on muscle strains.
+For strained muscles, refer to Chapter 12.
 Muscles that have shortened to maintain stability in the joint may need stretching once their protective splinting is no longer necessary.
 The results of ROM testing and palpation will help you to determine which muscles have shortened and need to be stretched.
-Refer to previous chapters for stretches to specific muscles or groups of muscles.
+Refer to Chapters 4-11 for stretches to specific muscles or groups of muscles.
 Take care to instruct the client to stretch slowly and to limit stretches to the comfortable range, gradually increasing the stretch as symptoms diminish and the risk of re-injury is reduced.